syl3n7/MP-Server/Documentation.md

 - The server records the UDP endpoint (IP:port) with the player's session
 - Players without a registered UDP endpoint won't receive position broadcasts
 - The server automatically handles mapping between player sessions and UDP endpoints
+- Input commands are broadcast to all clients in the room except the sender, with the exact format preserved

 ### 4.4 Example (C# send)
 ```csharp